NaturalNode/natural/README.md

 natural
 =======

-"Natural" is a general natural language facility for nodejs.
-Tokenizing, stemming, classification, phonetics, tf-idf, WordNet, string similarity, and some inflection are currently supported.
+"Natural" is a general natural language facility for node.js.
+Tokenizing, stemming, classification, phonetics, tf-idf, WordNet, string similarity, and some inflections are currently supported.

-It's still in the early stages, and am very interested in bug reports, contributions and the like.
+It's still in the early stages, so we're very interested in bug reports, contributions and the like.

-Note that many algorithms from Rob Ellis's [node-nltools](https://github.com/NaturalNode/node-nltools) are being merged in to this project and will be maintained here going forward.
+Note that many algorithms from Rob Ellis's [node-nltools](https://github.com/NaturalNode/node-nltools) are being merged into this project and will be maintained from here onward.

-At the moment most algorithms are English-specific but long-term some diversity is in order.
-Thanks to Polyakov Vladimir Russian stemming has been added!
+At the moment, most of the algorithms are English-specific, but in the long-term, some diversity will be in order.
+Thanks to Polyakov Vladimir, Russian stemming has been added!

-Aside from this README the only documentation is [this DZone article](http://www.dzone.com/links/r/using_natural_a_nlp_module_for_nodejs.html) and [here on my blog](http://www.chrisumbel.com/article/node_js_natural_language_porter_stemmer_lancaster_bayes_naive_metaphone_soundex) which is a bit older.
+Aside from this README, the only documentation is [this DZone article](http://www.dzone.com/links/r/using_natural_a_nlp_module_for_nodejs.html) and [here on my blog](http://www.chrisumbel.com/article/node_js_natural_language_porter_stemmer_lancaster_bayes_naive_metaphone_soundex), which is a bit older.

 Installation
 ------------

-If you're just looking to consume natural without your own node application please install the NPM
+If you're just looking to use natural without your own node application, you can install via NPM like so:

     npm install natural

-If you're interested in contributing to natural or just hacking it then by all means fork away!
+If you're interested in contributing to natural, or just hacking on it, then by all means fork away!

 Tokenizers
 ----------

-Word, Regexp and Treebank tokenizers are provided for breaking text up into arrays of tokens.
+Word, Regexp, and Treebank tokenizers are provided for breaking text up into arrays of tokens:

     var natural = require('natural'),
       tokenizer = new natural.WordTokenizer();
     console.log(tokenizer.tokenize("your dog has flees."));
     // [ 'your', 'dog', 'has', 'flees' ]

-The other tokenizers follow a similar pattern
+The other tokenizers follow a similar pattern:

     tokenizer = new natural.TreebankWordTokenizer();
     console.log(tokenizer.tokenize("my dog hasn't any flees."));